gsantopaolo/sentinel-AI/docs/api.md

 ### 3. Source Management (`GET/POST/PUT/DELETE /sources`)

 The `api` service provides a comprehensive set of endpoints for managing data sources.
 These operations interact directly with a PostgreSQL database via the shared `SourceLogic` module.
-Additionally, creating or deleting a source triggers a NATS event (`new.source` or `removed.source`) to notify other services (like the `scheduler`) about changes in the active data sources.
+Additionally, creating or deleting a source triggers a NATS event (`new.source` or `removed.source`) to notify other services (like the [`scheduler`](./scheduler.md)) about changes in the active data sources.

 ## Why YAML Configuration?

 The `api` service itself does not directly use a YAML configuration file for its core logic or LLM parameters.
 Its behavior is primarily defined by its FastAPI routes and its interaction with other services.
-However, it's important to note that the data it exposes (e.g., filtered and ranked news) is a result of processing by other services ([`filter`](./filter.md), [`ranker`](./ranker.md)) that *do* heavily rely on external YAML configurations for their LLM prompts, filtering rules, and ranking algorithms.
+However, it's important to note that the data it exposes (e.g., filtered and ranked news) is a result of processing by other services ([`filter`](./filter.md), [`ranker`](./ranker.md), and [`inspector`](./inspector.md)) that *do* heavily rely on external YAML configurations for their LLM prompts, filtering rules, and ranking algorithms.
 This design ensures that the `api` remains a stable interface while the underlying business logic can be dynamically tuned and updated via configuration in other services.

 ## Technical Deep Dive